 Again, what we see on TV is there because the TV’s job is to control the conversation.
 It’s in someone’s best interest (not ours) to make us think that more than half the country is out to get us.

 If we even jokingly believe that Trump voters all have ignorant country accents, we’re fucked.

 If we believe that all Trump voters have mullets and wear mirrored wraparound sunglasses and shop at Walmart and eat bologna sandwiches on Wonderbread and wave Confederate flags from their trucks and want to kill all the gays, we are elitist snobs.

 If we believe that a fair and balanced picture of our fellow American citizens—ahem, I mean our fellow human beings—who voted for Trump is that they are somehow of lesser human worth or dignity than we are, then please, let’s stop parading around as equality-minded.

-Liberals of the United States, in spite of our ideals, it’s time to awaken to the fact that we do not have a monopoly on open-mindedness, nor kindness, nor love.
+Liberals of the United States, in spite of our ideals, it’s time to awaken to the fact that we do not have a monopoly on open-mindedness, or kindness, or love.

 It’s time, shiny friends, to respect each other.
 Big time.
 And I’m talking real, honest-to-god respect.